Is Worker's Comp Insurance Required By Law?

 Confirm the requirement

-Check whether your state legally requires coverage based on your current employee count, then review your contracts to see if clients, property owners, or general contractors require proof of coverage.
-Pay attention to when proof is due because some contracts require it before work starts, others during onboarding and some at annual renewal.
+Check if your state requires coverage based on your current employee count, then review your contracts to see if clients, property owners or general contractors ask for proof.
+Note when proof is due, since some contracts require it before work starts, others during onboarding and some at renewal.

 2. 2